-There are many varieties of winter traction devices on the market.
-Some utilize low-profile metal coils and others function like less aggressive ice climbing crampons.
-Whether you’re looking to safely walk the icy city streets or trail run through the frozen backcountry, there’s a traction device that matches your needs.
+There are many varieties of winter traction devices on the market, and seemingly just as many names for them.
+Whether you call them microspikes, ice cleats, trail crampons, or something else, these winter accessories will help to keep you firmly planted all season long.
+Some utilize low-profile metal coils, some hardened steel studs, and others still function like less aggressive ice climbing crampons.
+If you’re looking to safely walk the icy city streets or trail run through the frozen backcountry, there’s a traction device that matches your needs.

 - Best Overall Winter Traction Device: Kahtoola EXOspikes

 - Best Budget Winter Traction Device: Yaktrax Pro Traction